 8/13 – 8/14: Chamonix

 Chamonix, France is a vibrant alpine town – a Hiker’s Paradise!
-Surrounded by imposing mountains and loaded with shops, bars and restaurants, this is a fun place to be!
+Surrounded by scary mountain peaks and loaded with shops, bars and restaurants, it’s heavy on the tourists, but a fun place to be!

 I picked up the supplies I needed that couldn’t be brought by carry on luggage: knife, corkscrew, fuel and tent stakes.
 I met with the high mountain office who told me conditions were good on the passes and recommended some maps.
-I spent two days playing here (took the cog train to the glacier and ice cave, gondola to Mont Blanc) and then picked up my food for the trek.
+I spent two days playing here (took the cog train to Montenvers la Mer de Glace and Ice Cave, gondola to Mont Blanc, dining at 3842 Restuarant) and then picked up my food for the trek.
 Tomorrow it begins!

-I spent the first night just over the French/Swiss border in a sheep pasture with expansive views all around.
+Instead of taking the direct route into Trient, I opted for a bit longer (and more scenic) route, climbing higher over a nearby pass toward Refuge Les Grands.
+This is a route not taken by many people and so I essentially had the mountain to myself.
+I descended down through a sheep pasture with expansive views all around.
 You’re technically not supposed to “wild camp” in Switzerland, but the farmer happened to be herding his sheep and goats through and gave me his permission.

 So I spent my first night in the Alps in solitude, drinking a half bottle of wine and watching the sun set – sublime.